Communication

 Practices that support effective communication

 Foster a growth mindset: It is important to fundamentally believe that all students are capable of not only passing, but thriving in a course, and this includes students who get off to a rough start for whatever reason.
-We need to ensure that our communication conveys this belief in their ability to succeed, rather than reinforces potential self-doubts, particularly in moments when students encounter a challenge.
+We need to ensure that our communication conveys this belief in their ability to succeed, rather than reinforcing self-doubts, particularly in moments when students encounter a challenge.

 Share information in multiple modes: It is common to begin and/or end class with announcements about logistics and upcoming assignments and activities.
 This is important information, but don’t limit yourself to these times.
 Incorporate reminders and mentions of upcoming assignments and activities into discussions during the class to help facilitate students making connections between their learning at the moment and other things they will do in the course.
 Also, put this information in emails and in Brightspace where it can be easily found and accessed.

 Invite questions and confusion: Instructors often want to encourage students to ask questions when they feel uncertain, but instructor mannerisms, phrasing, and/or body language may suggest otherwise.
 Instead of asking, “This makes sense, right?” which assumes everything should make sense, try asking, “What questions do you have?” or “Where are you confused?”
 These approaches normalize confusion and questions so that they can be addressed.
 Additionally, after asking for questions, give students time to process and think of a question.
 This means waiting at least seven seconds (often more) and using your body language and mannerisms to invite those questions rather than imply a desire to move forward to the next topic.
-If you merely move on or ask and then quickly turn to prepare the next portion of a lesson, your actions may suggest a lack of interest in questions.
+If you hastily move on or ask and then quickly turn to prepare the next portion of a lesson, your actions may suggest a lack of openness to questions.

 Module Navigation

-- Next Module: Diverse Perspectives and Experiences
+- Next Module: Valuing Student Perspectives and Experiences

 - Previous Module: Accessibility